soyrex/sublime-theme-edgy/README.md

 Installation
 ------------
-Basically: clone the git repo into your Packages folder for Sublime - then in your preferences, set the theme to Edgy.
+Basically: clone the git repo into your Packages folder for Sublime - then in your preferences, set the theme to Edgy - i also include a colour scheme - which is basically the IDLE one (with possibly a couple of modifications - again credit to Domenico Carbotta).
+So in your general preferences you'll need something like:

+	"color_scheme": "Packages/sublime-theme-edgy/Edgy.tmTheme",
+	"theme": "Edgy.sublime-theme"

 Note
 -----